aboutcode-org/vulnerablecode/docs/source/advisory-severity-curation.rst

 Advisory Severity Curation
 ==========================

-Follow these steps to curate the severity for advisories:
+Follow these steps to curate the severity associated with vulnerability advisories:

 .. image:: images/advisory-severity-curation.png